JakeSteam/blog-programming/_drafts/2023-02-04-merging-multiple-jekyll-codebases-into-one.md

 ### What did work

 So, I'd tried a couple of git features I knew, and neither of them had been quite right.
 I put the project aside for a day or two, and tried to come at it from a new angle.
 Whilst researching how to use the "new" unreleased version of Minima, I discovered Jekyll had the ability to load the theme from a GitHub repository using [`remote_theme`](https://github.com/benbalter/jekyll-remote-theme).
+This gives a similar effect to a submodule.

 In my original architecture, I'm layering all my custom code and config on top of the Minima theme.
 What if... my custom code is included in a theme?
 What if, instead of using the default theme and layering changes on top, I just used my own customised copy of it to begin with?